jxcore/jxcore/docs/plain/jxcore-store.markdown

 The major performance benefit from Memory Store is very high access speed (even for large containers) and low memory foot-print.
 Indeed, the best news is, that Memory Store is kept outside V8′s heap memory space.
-As a result it doesn’t fall under it’s limitations (similar to Multithreaded isolates).
+As a result it doesn't fall under it's limitations (similar to Multithreaded isolates).
 Keeping V8 away from high memory pressure also results in more responsive application since the unexpected garbage collection may keep the application blocked several seconds.

 The Memory Store works like a standard key/value store.
 It is available for both main and sub threads and also as a separate or shared object.